zaman-555/running-nodejs-mysql/README.md

 ```
 # Create a script to check if MySql is up and running

-This Bash script verifies TCP connectivity to a MySQL server with configurable retry logic, making it ideal for deployment health checks or service dependency verification.
+We created a directory name script from the beginning called `script`and add the following content to the file named `checked-mysql.sh` This Bash script verifies TCP connectivity to a MySQL server with configurable retry logic, making it ideal for deployment health checks or service dependency verification.

 - Port Connectivity Testing: Uses netcat (nc -z) to check if MySQL's port (default: 3306) is reachable.
 - Retry Mechanism: Retries up to MAX_RETRIES (default: 30) with a delay of RETRY_INTERVAL (default: 10 seconds) between attempts.